 – ‘Protecting the Integrity of Consumer Information and the Supply Chain of Wine in China’, THE LEGAL PROTECTION OF CONSUMERS: DEVELOPING A MARKET ECONOMY IN CHINA (Fernando Dias Simões ed.) forthcoming 2018/2019.

-– ‘Geographical Indications in the EU, China and Australia, WTO Case Bottling Up Over Prosecco’, in EUROPEAN INTEGRATION AND GLOBAL POWER SHIFTS: WHAT LESSONS FOR ASIA?
-(Julien Chaisse ed.) forthcoming 2018/2019.
+– ‘Geographical Indications in the EU, China and Australia: WTO Case Bottling Up Over Prosecco’, in Julien Chaisse (ed.), SIXTY YEARS OF EUROPEAN INTEGRATION AND GLOBAL POWER SHIFTS; PERCEPTIONS, INTERACTIONS AND LESSONS (Oxford: Hart Publishing, 2019) 411-427.

-– ‘Sacrificing the Patentability Standard of Novelty and Industrial Application on the Altar of Incremental Biotech Innovation in Hong Kong’ in BIOTECHNOLOGY IN HONG KONG Volume III (Albert Wai-Kit Chan, ed., U.S.-China IP Institute, December 2017).
+– ‘Sacrificing the Patentability Standard of Novelty and Industrial Application on the Altar of Incremental Biotech Innovation in Hong Kong’ in BIOTECHNOLOGY IN HONG KONG Volume III, Albert Wai-Kit Chan, ed.
+(U.S.-China IP Institute, December 2017) 291-307.

 – ‘TPP’s Coup de Grâce: How the Trademark System Prevailed as Geographical Indication System’ in PARADIGM SHIFT IN INTERNATIONAL ECONOMIC LAW RULE-MAKING, TPP AS A NEW MODEL FOR TRADE AGREEMENTS?
 (Julien Chaisse, Henry Gao, and Chang-fa Lo eds., New York: Springer, Series “Economics, Law, and Institutions in Asia Pacific,” November 2017), 273-291.